abbas-taher/processing-duplicates--list-scala-functional-way/README.md

     val listdup = List (1,1,1,1,2,2,4,4,5,3,4,4,4,3,3)

-Let's start with the first problem where we present two code samples: a hard coded approach and a flexible functional method that is reusable.
+Let's start with the first problem where we present two code samples: a hard coded approach and a flexible functional method that enables reusability.

 ### Problem\#8: Eliminate consecutive duplicates in a list
 #### *Hard coded approach
-Given the above list remove duplicate copies of each consecutive integers while keeping the sequence the same.
+Given the above list remove duplicate copies of each consecutive integer while keeping the sequence intact.

     def removeDup(lst : List[Int]) : List[Int] = {
        lst match {